Post-buckling behaviour of a growing elastic rod: Stability Analysis

 \subsection{Linear stability analysis}

 We first determine the critical growth stretch $\gamma^*$ and corresponding buckling mode using a linear stability analysis.
 The calculations in this section are also present in Moulton et al.\ \cite{Moulton2013}, but are summarised here for completeness and to motivate the weakly nonlinear analysis.
-Inspecting the system \eqref{eq:geomeqnsnondimsimplified}--\eqref{eq:nondimBCs}, for all $\gamma>1$ there exists a base solution corresponding to a straight, compressed rod; that is, with $\theta \equiv 0$ and the total stretch $\lambda = 1$:
+Inspecting the system \eqref{eq:geomeqnsnondimsimplified}--\eqref{eq:nondimBCs}, for all $\gamma>1$ there exists a base solution corresponding to a straight, compressed rod; that is, with $\theta \equiv 0$ and the total stretch \dem{ $\lambda = \alpha\gamma=1$ (implying an elastic compression $\alpha=1/\gamma$)}:

 Expanding each variable about the base solution so that, for example, $x = x^{(0)} + \delta x^{(1)} + O(\delta^2)$, where $\delta$ is an arbitrary small parameter, and considering $O(\delta)$ terms, leads to the linearised system